LiorSinai/liorsinai.github.io/_posts/2022-05-18-transformers.md

     norm_feedforward::N2
     dropout::DO
 end
-Flux.@functor TransformerBlock # make whole block trainable
+Flux.@layer TransformerBlock # make whole block trainable
 {% endhighlight %}

 This layer includes drop out regularization which wasn't in the table but it is part of the original paper.